 - A. The passage describes some jobs that dogs perform, but this is not what the paragraphs are mainly about. - B. The passage mentions puppies being cute and cuddly, but this is not what the paragraphs are mainly about. - C. Correct.
-The paragraphs are mainly about choosing the right dog to be a pet. - D. The passage says that some dogs are more active than others, but this is not what the paragraphs are mainly about.
+The paragraphs are mainly about choosing the right dog to be a pet. - D. The passage says that some dogs are more active than others, but this is not what the paragraphs are mainly about. - 14 Based on the passage, the reader can conclude that pet owners - A keep dogs mainly to guard their homes. - B need to play or jog with their dogs often. - C do not need to research their pet choices. - D do not always choose the right dog breeds.

-- 14 Based on the passage, the reader can conclude that pet owners - A keep dogs mainly to guard their homes. - B need to play or jog with their dogs often. - C do not need to research their pet choices. - D do not always choose the right dog breeds.
+Standard 3: Students will analyze, interpret, and evaluate increasingly complex literary and informational texts that include a wide range of historical, cultural, ethnic, and global perspectives from a variety of genres.

-Standard 3: Students will analyze, interpret, and evaluate increasingly complex literary and informational texts that include a wid ADD: 5.3.R.5: Students will analyze ideas in one or more texts, providing textual Depth-of-Kno evidence to support their inferences.
-This item is a
+5.3.R.5: Students will analyze ideas in one or more texts, providing textual evidence to support their inferences.